apenella/go-ansible/README.md

 }
 ```

-Once the `AnsiblePlaybookCmd` is defined, provide the command to an executor to run the `ansible-playbook` command.
+Once the `AnsiblePlaybookCmd` is defined, provide the command to an [executor](#executor) to run the `ansible-playbook` command.

 ### Create the _DefaultExecute_ executor

-The `DefaultExecute` struct, provided by the _go-ansible_ library, executes external commands.
+The `DefaultExecute` struct, provided by the _go-ansible_ library, will execute the _Ansible_ command.
 It requires a `Commander` responsible for generating the command to be executed.
-In this guided example, we will use the `AnsiblePlaybookCmd` previously defined as the `Commander` to generate the command to execute the `ansible-playbook` command.
+In that example, you will use the `AnsiblePlaybookCmd` previously defined.

 ```go
 // playbookCmd is the Commander responsible for generating the command to execute